- Graduate Information

-After receiving my B.A. in History from CUNY–Baruch College in 2003 and my M.A. in English from Florida Atlantic University in 2005, I came to SLU's American Studies department to study film adaptations of Jewish American literature (specifically investigating Jewish identity as portrayed on the page vs. on the screen).
+After receiving my B.A. in History from CUNY–Baruch College in 2003 and my M.A. in English from Florida Atlantic University in 2005, I came to SLU's American Studies department to study film adaptations of Jewish American literature (specifically, investigating Jewish identity as portrayed on the page versus on the screen).
 Immediately following the completion of my coursework, I spent a year as a visiting full-time instructor in the English department at East Central College and I currently teach full-time at Nassau Community College in New York.
-I am slowly finding a way to balance my faculty responsibilities and my graduate work, and I hope to complete my literature review by the end of this year and become ABD in Spring 2010.

-Adam is a Ph.D. student at St. Louis University.
-He earned his B.A. from Westminster College, and his M.A. in American Studies from SLU.
-He is currently developing a dissertation topic.
-He has interests in: technology and culture; US imperialism in the twentieth century; and the use of space and place in theme parks, malls, World's Fairs, and other places of consumption.
-He can be reached at firstname.lastname@example.org
+I am a Ph.D. student at Saint Louis University.
+I earned my B.A. from Westminster College, and my M.A. in American Studies from SLU.
+I am currently at work on a dissertation entitled "Orientalism in U.S. Children's Culture, 1898–1989."
+I have interests in: technology and culture; US imperialism in the twentieth century; and the use of space and place in theme parks, malls, World's Fairs, and other places of consumption.

 Mark Koschmann, Ph.D.
 Student

-Susan Savage Lee has a Bachelor's in Creative Writing from Webster University, a Bachelor's in Spanish from SLU, a Master's in Spanish from SLU, and a Master's in English from the University of South Florida.
-Susan also has a certification in Comparative Literary Studies.
-She is currently working on her Ph.D.
-Her interests include: the connections between Native American and Arab-American identity in literature and film, transnationalism, and cultural studies.
+I have a Bachelor's in Creative Writing from Webster University, a Bachelor's in Spanish from SLU, a Master's in Spanish from SLU, and a Master's in English from the University of South Florida.
+I also have a certification in Comparative Literary Studies.
+I am currently working on my Ph.D.
+My interests include: the connections between Native American and Arab-American identity in literature and film, transnationalism, and cultural studies.

 Eva Navarijo, Ph.D.
 Student

-As a seventh year doctoral student, I am busy with literature reviews, a comprehensive exam, and preparation for my dissertation.
+As an eighth-year doctoral student, I am busy with dissertation work, on a project entitled "Building (Bay) Bridges: A History of Pan-ethnic Student Activism and the Third World Liberation Front in the California Bay Area, 1968–1999."
 My areas of focus include Latino Studies, Migration Studies, historiography, and transnationalism.
 I came to SLU as a proud recipient of a Diversity Fellowship.
-Prior, I received a BA in English from Washington State University in Pullman, Washington where I also served as a McNair Scholar.
-I can be reached at email@example.com.
+Prior, I received a B.A. in English from Washington State University in Pullman, Washington, where I also served as a McNair Scholar.

 Nick Porter, Ph.D.
 Student

-Originally from Eastleigh in the UK, I graduated from Bowling Green State University with a Master's Degree in Popular Culture.
-My thesis analyzed representations of race within American professional wrestling, an area of study that has retained my interest since moving to St. Louis.
-Additionally, my scholarly interests extend to other forms of popular culture such as music from the late twentieth centrury to the present.
-I can be reached at firstname.lastname@example.org
+Originally from Eastleigh in the UK, I received a Bachelor's Degree in History and American Studies from the University of Winchester.
+I graduated from Bowling Green State University with a Master's Degree in Popular Culture.
+My M.A. thesis analyzed representations of race within American professional wrestling.
+I have continued to study wrestling since moving to St. Louis, and am currently researching for and writing my dissertation which explores professional wrestling in the United States during the Gilded Age and Progressive Era.
+Additionally, my scholarly interests extend to other forms of popular culture such as music from the late twentieth century to the present.

 Lou W. Robinson, Ph.D.
 Student